Japanese events and spaces in Lithuania

 (Japonijos namai archive)

 In the center of Vilnius, on a hill in Kosciuškos street, a garden with a natural source of water is located.
 It is an initiative of the artist Dalia Dokšaitė.
 A landscape architect Laura Popkytė Fukumoto worked in the Japanese gardens in Kyoto, the old capital of Japan.
-She prepared and implemented this project from 2016 to 2018 with some consultations by the master Yasuo Kitayama.
-Many private and legal persons of goodwill contributed to the implementation of this project.
+She prepared and implemented this project from 2016 to 2018 by consulting with the master Yasuo Kitayama.
+Many private individuals and institutions of goodwill contributed to the implementation of this project.
 In autumn 2020, this garden was passed to the Vilnius City Municipality.

 (photo by K. Ptakauskas and A. Zykas)